Step 1: Check current swap usage

 vm.swappiness=60

-Then apply the change:
+Then apply the changes:

 sudo sysctl -p

-3. Light system load
+3. Light System Load

 If the applications you are running have low memory requirements, the system will not use swap space.
 The system only starts using swap space when memory usage is nearing its limit.